-When an error occurs while processing REPLACE or UID REPLACE, the server MUST NOT leave the selected mailbox in an inconsistent or modified state; any untagged EXPUNGE response MUST NOT be sent until all actions are successfully completed.
-Additionally, the target mailbox MUST NOT be modified until all actions are successfully completed.
+When an error occurs while processing REPLACE or UID REPLACE, the server MUST NOT leave the selected mailbox in an inconsistent state; any untagged EXPUNGE response MUST NOT be sent until all actions are successfully completed.

 Because of the similarity of REPLACE to APPEND, extensions that affect APPEND affect REPLACE in the same way.
 Response codes such TRYCREATE (see [RFC3501] Section 6.3.11), as well as those defined by extensions, are sent as appropriate.
 See Section 4 for more information about how REPLACE interacts with other IMAP extensions.